 Sacramento’s chefs also craft their seasonally driven menus by shopping at local farmers’ markets—more than 10 sprout up at different locations year-round.
 For a novel experience, join a Market-to-Plate Executive Chefs Tour, offered by Local Roots Food Tours.
 Walk with chefs as they shop, get tips on what to buy and how to prepare it, then relax with lunch made from the day’s harvest.
 Chef Oliver Ridgeway, who focuses on hyper-local sustainable ingredients at Grange, also offers market walks on Wednesdays, followed by a three-course lunch.

 If you’re visiting in September, you’ll want to be part of Sacramento’s annual Farm-to-Fork Celebration, a two-week affair that gathers farmers and chefs to showcase the best in food and wine.
 To cap off the festival, celebrated chefs prepare an exclusive farm-to-fork meal at an iconic city landmark for hundreds of food-loving attendees.

-Begin your trip in the centere of the state, home to the capital city of Sacramento.
-Like many cities, California’s state capitol is undergoing an energetic renaissance.
-Young adults looking for an urban vibe are moving into this low-key city, with microbreweries, gastropubs, and trendy...
+Begin your trip in the centre of the state, home to the capital city of Sacramento.
+Like many cities, California’s state capital is undergoing an energetic renaissance.
+Young adults looking for an urban vibe are moving into this low key city, with micro breweries, gastropubs and trendy boutiques...

 Consistently ranked as one of the best railroad museums in the country, the expansive California State Railroad Museum in Sacramento presents 21 meticulously restored “iron horse” locomotives, plus period-perfect railway cars, many open for one-of-a-kind walk-throughs.
 Incredible attention to detail—authentic china and silverware in dining cars, velvet and finery in the Pullman sleeping cars, a charmingly stubby wooden caboose—give you a sense of what it was like to travel by train before cars became king.